NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/atlantic_city/asset_description.rst

 boundaries.
 Microsoft (MS) Footprint Database was utilized as the primary source of Non-NJDEP footprint polygons.
 One observed shortcoming of the MS Footprint Database is it incorrectly lumps together the footprints of closely spaced buildings.
 This issue was resolved by a combination of manual inspections and applying a separate roof segmentation algorithm to the satellite images obtained for the buildings.
-This resulted in the Atlantic County Inventory.
+This resulted in the **Atlantic County Inventory**.

 Phase III: Augmentation Using Third-Party Data
 ================================================